 Theresa has been involved in politics at all levels for many years, starting out stuffing envelopes at her local Conservative Association before going on to be a councillor in the London Borough of Merton from 1986 to 1994.
 During that time she was Chairman of Education between 1988 and 1990 and Deputy Group Leader and Housing Spokesman between 1992 and 1994.

 Theresa was elected Member of Parliament for Maidenhead in May 1997.
 She lives in the constituency and is an active local campaigner.
 Her local activity has included campaigns to improve the local train service, bring a minor injuries unit to St Marks Hospital, and improve Maidenhead town centre.

 She has held several positions within Parliament since 1997.
-She was a member of the Shadow Cabinet from 1999 to 2010, including as Shadow Secretary of State for Education and Employment, Shadow Secretary of State for Work and Pensions, and Shadow Leader of the House of Commons.
-From 2002 to 2003 she was the first female Chairman of the Conservative Party.
+She was a member of the Shadow Cabinet from 1999 to 2010, and from 2002 to 2003 was the first female Chairman of the Conservative Party.

 Theresa was appointed Home Secretary in May 2010 and became the longest-serving Conservative Home Secretary for over a century.
 During this time she oversaw reductions in crime, reform of the police, and the introduction of the landmark Modern Slavery Act.

 Following her election as Leader of the Conservative Party, Theresa was appointed Prime Minister of the United Kingdom on 13th July 2016.